will-lancer/general-latex-stuff/Notes and Docs/README.md

 for the unaltered templates.

 Some alterations I've made:
-* Added >50 custom commands for personal ease of use.
+* Added ~100 custom commands for personal ease of use.
 * Added multiple new theorems and color box templates.
 * Added new environment for creating alphabet lists instead of enumerated lists.
+* amogus
 * Various other things that I'm probably forgetting.

 The files in this folder: